The Secret to Asking Questions in German

 Maria, where are you from?

-Hast du einen blauen Stift Abigail?
+Hast du einen blauen Stift, Abigail?

 Do you have a blue pen, Abigail?

-Gegen wen kämpfst du Hans?
+Gegen wen kämpfst du, Hans?

-Against whom are you fighting, Hans?
+Who are you fighting against Hans?

-In each case, the answer can be formed using either the question word (woher), the verb (Hast) or the preposition (Gegen), as we discussed above.
+In each case, the answer can be formed using either the question word (woher), the verb (hast) or the preposition (gegen), as we discussed above.

 Learning is all about asking questions and seeking out knowledge.